AUTOMATIC1111/stable-diffusion-webui/state-of-things-next.md

 ## Current result

 This fork remains Automatic1111 with targeted MPS and Metal acceleration rather than a separate inference engine.
-The working tree now adds two measured changes:
+The current optimization stack includes three measured changes from the latest sprints:

 1. An opt-in, coarse MPS stage profiler enabled with `A1111_MPS_PROFILE=1`.
 2. FP16 VAE as the tracked launch default only on M1-family Macs.
+3. An exact-parity fused Metal GEGLU path enabled by default on compatible Mac inference.

+The GEGLU kernel uses a 128 KB table generated once by PyTorch MPS to preserve every possible FP16 GELU result, then combines table lookup and multiplication in one Metal dispatch.
+Exact SD 1.x batch-one and batch-two tests were byte-identical to PyTorch.
+A fixed-process 512×512 DPM++ SDE A/B produced identical PNG hashes and saved approximately 0.12–0.27 seconds in every matched pair.
+An active LCM LoRA output was also byte-identical with the fusion on and off.

 The normal path adds no profiler synchronization.
 Intel and non-M1 Apple Silicon retain `--no-half-vae` until separately validated.
 Automatic1111's existing NaN recovery remains enabled and retries VAE decode in FP32 if necessary.